 vegetable oil (sunflower)

-2 slices of smoked bacon (optional)
+2 slices smoked bacon (optional)

 1 Tbsp fresh ginger, about 1 inch long